mattycao/mattycao.github.io/_posts/2015-05-13-handlebars-in-Node.md

   res.render('index');
 });
 ```
-Unlike the ejs, when we use the `title` to access it not the `locals.title`
+Unlike the ejs, we use the `title` to access it not the `locals.title`

 ```html
 <div>